MicrosoftDocs/entra-docs/docs/identity-platform/apple-sso-plugin.md

   - `login.chinacloudapi.cn`(*)(**)
   - `login.microsoftonline.us`(*)(**)
   - `login-us.microsoftonline.com`(*)(**)
+  - `config.edge.skype.com`(***)

   (*) Allowing Microsoft domains is only required on operating system versions released before 2022.
 On the latest operating system versions, Apple relies fully on its CDN.

   (**) You only need to allow sovereign cloud domains if you rely on those in your environment.

+  (***) Maintaining communications with the ECS Experimentation Configuration Service ensures that Microsoft can respond to a severe bug in a timely manner.

   The Microsoft Enterprise SSO plug-in relies on Apple's [enterprise SSO](https://developer.apple.com/documentation/authenticationservices) framework.
 Apple's enterprise SSO framework ensures that only an approved SSO plug-in can work for each identity provider by utilizing a technology called [associated domains](https://developer.apple.com/documentation/xcode/supporting-associated-domains).
 To verify the identity of the SSO plug-in, each Apple device will send a network request to an endpoint owned by the identity provider and read information about approved SSO plug-ins.
 In addition to reaching out directly to the identity provider, Apple has also implemented another caching for this information.